1Password/solutions/migration/README.md

 ### [/cleanup-scripts](./cleanup-scripts/)
 This directory contains several scripts to help people identify or clean up certain things after performing a migration from another password manager.
 Currently the scripts target certain tasks that LastPass migrators may encounter.

 * `vault_dedupe_helper.py` generates a csv-like report containing a list of all shared vaults you have access to, along with metadata about each vault.
-If, after migrating, you ended up with some duplicate vaults, this report might help you identify which duplicates to delte, and which one to retain
+If, after migrating, you ended up with some duplicate vaults, this report might help you identify which duplicates to delete, and which one to retain
 * `add_vault_prefix.py` acts on a list of vault UUIDs.
 By default, it will prefix each vault name with `!` to make it easier to sort and further assess potential duplicates.
 This script can optionally be run in Delete Mode, which will delete the vault.

 ### [/lastpass](./lastpass/)